 Beautifully and slowly the notes keep being played.

-In the arms of my old Valentine rhythmically I’m swayed.
+In the arms of my old love rhythmically I’m swayed.

 The keys of the piano now are pounding fast.